software-students-fall2022/specification-exercise-team-4/README.md

 ## User Requirements

-As a [type of user], I want [some goal] so that [some reason].

 As a student, I want to see what core courses I took so I can plan my future courses.

-As a student, I want to see my degree progression at a glance so I can save time and effort.

 As a student, I want to check my degree progress so I can ensure I am on track to graduate on-time.

-As a student, I want to see how many free electives I have so I can determine if I can fit in a minor.
+As a student, I want to see how many free electives I have so I can make the best use of my credits.

-As a student, I want course recommendations so that I can complete my degree and major.
+As a student, I want course recommendations so I know what courses will keep me on track to graduate.

-As a student, I want to see my credits and fulfilled requirement so that I can determine whether I can graduate in _ years.
+As a student, I want to see my credits and fulfilled requirement so I can save time and effort.

 As a student, I want to see what my degree progress would look like if I added or dropped a major or minor, so I can plan my course of study.